 - Hypothyroidism – Causes inhibition of hypothalamic and pituitary production of lutenising hormone.

 - Toxins – Medications, illicit drugs, alcohol.

-If an organic pathology isn’t found, the cause of Testosterone Deficiency is likely to be idiopathic, relating to or denoting any disease or condition which arises spontaneously or for which the cause is unknown.
+If an organic pathology is not found, the cause of Testosterone Deficiency is likely to be idiopathic; relating to or denoting any disease or condition which arises spontaneously, or for which the cause is unknown.
 The term Functional Hypogonadism is now well-recognised within the medical community.
 Some common causes of Functional Hypogonadism can be attributed to past and/or current use of:

 - Androgenic Anabolic Steroids

 - Traumatic Brain Injury

 Before considering TRT, it is important that the foundations of health, namely lifestyle, nutrition and physical exercise are addressed.
 These areas are more specifically discussed in our blog The 10 Testosterone Commandments.
 It’s also important to look for, and address, any potentially reversible causes.
 Hypothyroidism is a perfect example of this as an underactive thyroid can have an inhibitory effect on the Hypo-Pituitary Gonadal axis.
 Conversely, an overactive thyroid can raise Sex Hormone Binding Globulin (SHBG) which will reduce bioavailable male androgen levels.
 For long term sustainable change, the cause must be addressed, its not a case of simply looking for a solution.
 There are complexities to this statement, I always talk about the importance of having principles and not rules in medicine, a doctor should always act in the best interests of their patient.
 Should someone with morbid obesity and low testosterone be told that he’s not a candidate for TRT as weight loss would reduce his propensity to convert testosterone to oestradiol, which in turn lowers his testosterone through negative feedback?
 The answer is not as clear as you might first think.